Site logo

 An experienced jockey knows how to pace the horse, saving energy for the final sprint.
 They understand the horse’s strengths and weaknesses and can adjust their strategy mid-race.

 The way a jockey positions the horse during the race, either leading or following, can impact the horse’s speed.
-A well-timed encouragement can push a horse to its top speed, whether through reins or voice.

 The connection between jockey and horse is vital; trust and understanding can lead to winning speeds.